Saying that video search engine optimization is merely important is an understatement. It is vital.

 Capturing and holding viewers’ attention means that people will be hearing most of your message (yay!), but it also translates into higher Viewer Counts and Audience Retention – a factor that can highly impact your overall video SEO optimization.

-Start your video by giving viewers a good reason to watch it completely.
+Take a page from the explainer video’s formula and start your video by giving viewers a good reason to watch it completely.
 Address a problem that your content can help solve right from the get-go, mention what they will gain with your video, or lure them in by hinting that the most valuable part is at the end.
 If you do it right and your content is good, people will stay glued to their screens!

 Not all Google searches return video results on the ‘All‘ page.